renkeji/leetcode/README.md

 # leetcode

-Leetcode solutions in four programming languages: Java, Scala, Pyton and JavScript.
+Leetcode solutions in four programming languages: Java, Scala, Python and JavScript.

 Build tool for Java and Scala is SBT.
 Build tool for Python is pybuilder.